olkhramov/wslarbs/README.md

-# wslarbs
+# WSLarbs
-WSL Auto Rice Bootstrap scripts
+WSL Auto Rice Bootstrap Scripts

 ## What is this?